What is the Actuarial Value Calculator and how is it used?

 - Individual health plan

 - Grandfathered health plan

-- Children's Health Insurance Program (CHIP) or qualified CHIP look-alike program
+- Children's Health Insurance Program (or a qualified CHIP look-alike program)

 - TRICARE (military health system)

 - Veterans Affairs

 - Other coverage as may be designated by the Department of Health and Human Services

 - Coverage purchased through a state insurance exchange or the federal exchange